Enselic/sequencediagram.io/README.md

 High prio
 ---------
-- Make 'can click in renamed component text to place cursor' pass with SLOW
 - redo UI for messages; make it less boxy and more accurate
 - redo UI for objects; make it possible to insert Objects at any position, not just end
 - Make adding a component edit its text directly